davidhuwyler/LiDo/KDS/readme.txt

 Note: using the LC709203Fxx-01 version

 Open points
-- restore -O3 compiler optimization
+- Note: restore -O3 compiler optimization
+- Note: currently runtime statistics are enabled, need to be disabled for low power
+- Note: currently Segger systemview is enabled, needs to be disabled for lower power
 - The LC needs to be initialized for the correct battery
 - need reset button, ability to reset (disconnect from debugger halts the target), or need to disconnect battery (==> V2.2)
 - V2.2 will have FETs for sensors and SPI removed